MetaMask/metamask-docs/wallet/concepts/architecture.md

 Using [MetaMask SDK](sdk.md), dapps built on multiple platforms can connect to their users' Ethereum accounts through the MetaMask browser extension and MetaMask Mobile.
-Dapps send [JSON-RPC API](../reference/rpc-api.md) calls through the users' MetaMask wallet clients, which use [Infura](https://www.infura.io/) (or another node provider) to access information from the blockchain network.
+Dapps can send [JSON-RPC API](../reference/rpc-api.md) calls to the users' MetaMask wallet clients.
+MetaMask then responds to these requests directly or uses [Infura](https://www.infura.io/) (or another user-configured node provider) when the call requires access to information on a blockchain network.